Altinn/altinn-studio/README.md

 ### Manual
 - Open a terminal in `src/Altinn.Platform/Altinn.Platform.Receipt`
 - run `npm install`
+- run `npm run gulp` (if running for the first time, otherwise this can be skipped)
 - run `npm run gulp-install-deps`
 - run `npm run gulp-develop`